When it matters, what matters?

 One useful method which we could suggest is the Check- Set- Go technique, which a 3-step technique for quick 15 mins pre-game chats with our clients.

-This step is to focus on helping the client become aware of what they are feeling and thinking and if it is how they wish to feel and think.
-For instance, you may ask, “how are you feeling currently” or “what are your thoughts about the match/event?” and they may say that “I am feeling nervous and I am not sure how I am going to compete against such seeded players” or “I am feeling for my first presentation in this role as I will be speaking to 200 people” These questions help check-in into their thoughts and feelings and then support them based on their needs.
+This step is to focus on helping the client become aware of what they are feeling and thinking and if it is how they "wish to feel and think".
+For instance, you may ask, “how are you feeling currently” or “what are your thoughts about the match/event?” and they may say that “I am feeling nervous and I am not sure how I am going to compete against such seeded players” or “I am feeling for my first presentation in this role as I will be speaking to 200 people” These questions help check-in into their thoughts and feelings.
 This check-in helps set the tone for the next 15mins.

 Motivational techniques are focused on eliciting positive emotions like excitement, focus, feeling charged or pumped, energetic, determined, etc. One study by Dr Yuri Hanin showed that a pre-game pep talk by the coach with elite soccer players increased such emotions alongside improving their self-confidence in their skills.

-Performance psychologists could act as inspiring leaders or talk about inspiring role models for the athletes and business professionals which has been shown to positively impact performance.
+Example- Talk about inspiring role models or leaders.
 When athletes or people, in general, feel inspired, they feel energised to Approach the desired behaviours rather than adopting avoidance strategies or emotions like shame, self-hostility or sadness.
 They are also more likely to feel positive emotions like “excited, happy and enthusiastic” while also adopting a positive outlook towards situations.

 Sir Alex Fergusson, a legend and a renowned manager of Manchester United football club once said “I was always trying to add images to my coaching, emphasizing the need for players to have a picture in their minds, to visualize how they could have a creative impact on the shifting pattern of a game”.

-Imagery is a very common yet powerful technique that could be used in high-performance environments like business and sport.
-An example of an imagery technique that we use is called the bubble concept.
-It involves making the individual imagine wearing a helmet or a bubble over their head which represents a boundary between what they need to keep in that bubble before the match or event and what things need to be left outside.
+Example- An example of an imagery technique that we use is called the bubble concept.
+It involves making the individual 'imagine' wearing a helmet or a bubble over their head which represents a boundary between what they need to keep in that bubble before the match or event and what things need to be left outside.
 As individuals, we all have various roles and responsibilities apart from the sport or workplace e.g. managing finances, manage relations with one’s partner and family, talking to sponsors, planning for travel, etc. So, just before their match or event, the individual could visualise wearing this bubble and only allow the best performance images, positive thoughts and feelings to be inside that bubble while leaving everything else outside.

 Our clients in golf and football used this technique and found it very useful to stay connected in the present moment and cut out all the distractions during his competition.